Mikejo5000/vsts-docs-pr/docs/work/backlogs/add-link.md

 6. Click the **Find** button.

-     Only those work items defined for the selected team project and specified work item type are listed.
+     Only those work items defined for the selected project and specified work item type are listed.
 To sort on a column field, choose the column title.

 	<!--- You can change the display of the work items that are listed by using one of the following user interface controls: